Heart Yang Deficiency – Palpitations, Cold and Weak

 It regulates the function of Qi and its circulation, thereby dispelling weakness and Damp.
 So acupuncture here helps to circulate fluids and assists urination.

-It benefits the uterus and the heart and with Conception Vessel 4 it strengthens the body’s resistance.
+It benefits the uterus and the heart, and with Conception Vessel 4 it strengthens the body’s resistance to disease.

 With Spleen 10 it tonifies the Qi to tonify the Blood.